Reconstructing justice

 Demanding to be heard

-By Fariba Nawa November 14, 2001 Mother Jones Advocates for Afghanistan’s women are pushing to ensure that women’s freedoms are protected under a post-Taliban government.
-Peshawar — As diplomats at the United Nations continue to lay out plans for a … Continue reading
+By Fariba Nawa November 14, 2001 Mother Jones Advocates for Afghanistan's women are pushing to ensure that women's freedoms are protected under a post-Taliban government.
+Peshawar -- As diplomats at the United Nations continue to lay out plans for a post-Taliban government in Afghanistan, advocates for the country's women are increasingly worried that the rights

 Students of the war

 By Fariba Nawa November 2, 2001 Mother Jones The turmoil in their native Afghanistan has followed refugee students and teachers to their new home in Pakistan.
-Islamabad — For the students and teachers at the Malalay Afghan refugee school here, … Continue reading
+Islamabad -- For the students and teachers at the Malalay Afghan refugee school here, the US offensive in Afghanistan is simply one more link in a familiar chain of